-When you live in such a vibrant, magnetic, and multicultural city you keep on meeting incredibly interesting people.
+When you live in a vibrant, magnetic, and multicultural city you keep on meeting incredibly interesting people.
 I don’t think I met a dull person here.
 So many of us shared similar experiences.
 Loss of the known and the familiar, as we strive to start anew.

 Otherwise, you might have stumbled upon my tea blog: “Humble Tea Leaf“.
 This space will be of a different nature.
 Thanks for reading.

 In this spirit, embracing change will help us grow as individuals.
-Our mindset and perspective change throughout life and eventually becomes broad enough that everything that comes at us, painful or not, is an opportunity to become a little more strong, a little wiser and a little more wise.
+Naturally our mindset and perspective change throughout life.
+We gain skills to be able to deal with challenges.
+It is also an opportunity to become stronger and wiser.

 Heraclitus once said: